Practical Guide to HATEOAS API Testing

 - Pagination and resource discovery: Especially when dealing with large datasets.
 Testers need to verify that hypermedia links facilitate efficient navigation through paginated data.
 This includes verifying that next, previous, and other navigational links work correctly and provide a seamless browsing experience for clients.

-Testing Tools and Techniques for HATEOAS APIs
+Tools and Techniques for Testing HATEOAS APIs

 Testing HATEOAS APIs requires both traditional and specialized tools to address their dynamic nature.
 Traditional API testing tools like Postman can be adapted for HATEOAS testing by focusing on link following and behavior verification.
 In Postman, testers can create test scripts that automate the traversal of hypermedia links, checking each link’s validity and response.